Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-plain-text.md

-# How to Create a Redacted PDF
+# How to Create Redacted Plain Text

+Similar to [creating a redacted PDF](redact-to-pdf.md), you can also use PrizmDoc Server to create redacted plain text.
+PrizmDoc Server will extract plain text from the source document and then apply all of your redactions to the plain text, replacing all portions of redacted content with the string `<Text Redacted>` (note that, unlike redacted PDF output, redacted plain text output does NOT use the redaction reason specified in the markup JSON).

-With PrizmDoc Server, creating a redacted PDF is a two-step process:
+As with [creating redacted PDF output](redact-to-pdf.md), creating redacted plain text is a two-step process:

 1. First, you must create a markup JSON file which _defines_ the redactions which should be applied.
 There are different ways to do this: